sebfisch/java-fun/README.md

     # cp ~/.gitconfig .git/config

-You ssh keys are mounted into the container automatically.
+Your ssh keys are mounted into the container automatically.
 If that does not work or you have permission issues you may want to adjust corresponding settings in the `docker-compose.yml` file.